arasouli91/fast/packages/web-components/fast-foundation/src/combobox/combobox.spec.md

 *Events*:

-- `change` - emits when the `value` is changed via user interaction.
+- `change` - Emits when the `value` is changed via user interaction.

 *Slots*:

-- *default* - the list of options, either `<fast-option>` or elements with `role="option"`.
+- *default* - The list of options, either `<fast-option>` or elements with `role="option"`.
-- `control` - contains the selected value and indicator slots inside the control element.
+- `control` - Contains the selected value and indicator slots inside the control element.
-  - `indicator` - holds the glyph indicating that the combobox can be expanded.
+  - `indicator` - Holds the glyph indicating that the combobox can be expanded.
 This slot is only available if the `control` slot is not filled.
-- `start` - used to display content like glyphs or icons inside the button, before the control.
+- `start` - Used to display content like glyphs or icons inside the button, before the control.
-- `end` - used to display content like glyphs or icons inside the button, after the control.
+- `end` - Used to display content like glyphs or icons inside the button, after the control.

 *Parts*:

-- `control` - the container that holds the `start`, `end`, `control`, and `indicator` slots.
+- `control` - The container that holds the `start`, `end`, `control`, and `indicator` slots.
-- `indicator` - the container that holds the `select-indicator` slot.
+- `indicator` - The container that holds the `select-indicator` slot.
-- `select-indicator` - the default SVG icon present the `indicator` slot.
+- `select-indicator` - The default SVG icon present the `indicator` slot.
 - `listbox` - The container that represents the listbox popup.
-- `selected-value` - the container that holds the displayed text for the button.
+- `selected-value` - The container that holds the displayed text for the button.
-- `start` - the container that holds the `start` slot.
+- `start` - The container that holds the `start` slot.
-- `end` - the container that holds the `end` slot.
+- `end` - The container that holds the `end` slot.

 ### Anatomy and Appearance